JonPSmith/GenericServices/README.md

 - `Task<ISuccessOrErrors> CreateAsync( newData)` - async

 The `ISuccessOrErrors` class returns a status.
 If successful the property `.IsValid` is true and the property `SuccessMessage` has a confirmation message.
-If `.IsValid` is false then the List `Errors` contains a list of errors.
-If the status is not valid then the command calls `SetupSecondaryData` to ensure any secondary properties needed to create the item are set (see CreateSetupServices above).
+If the property `.IsValid` is false then the List property `Errors` contains a list of errors.
+If the status is not valid then the command calls `SetupSecondaryData` to ensure any secondary properties needed to create the item are set (see CreateSetupServices above on why this is called).

 One other command exists in the DTO version, called `ResetDto( dto)`.
 This should be called if there any model errors as, if required, it calls `SetupSecondaryData` to ensure any secondary properties needed to create the item are set.
 The two versions of this command are:

-- `TDto ResetDto( dto)`
+- `TDto ResetDto( dto)` - sync
-- `TDto ResetDtoAsync( dto)`
+- `TDto ResetDtoAsync( dto)` -async

 ##### UpdateSetupService/UpdateSetupServiceAsync
 This reads the data of an existing item in the database using its primary key(s).
 You specify what type of class you want returned by providing the type T.
-If T is the data class then it simply returns that.
-If T is a DTO inherited from either EfGenericDto (sync) or EfGenericDtoAsync (async).
+If T is the data class then it simply returns the data found in the database.

-Like the CreateSetupService if the item is a DTO then the data is copied from the linked data class using convention-based object-object mapping(see [AutoMapper](http://automapper.org/)) and the method `SetupSecondaryData` is optionally called.
+If the item is a DTO then, like CreateSetupService, the data is copied from the linked data class using convention-based object-object mapping(see [AutoMapper](http://automapper.org/)) and the method `SetupSecondaryData` is optionally called.
 This allows the developer to overide `SetupSecondaryData` and calculate any other properties needed in the Dto.
-Where T is either a data class or a DTO of the right type.
 See an example of a DTO based UpdateSetup/Update action in [PostsAsyncController](https://github.com/JonPSmith/SampleMvcWebApp/blob/master/SampleWebApp/Controllers/PostsAsyncController.cs).
 The commands are: